kubernetes-sigs/aws-load-balancer-controller/docs/deploy/installation.md

 If you use [eksctl](https://eksctl.io/usage/vpc-networking/), this is the default configuration.

+If you use custom networking, please refer to the [EKS Best Practices Guides](https://aws.github.io/aws-eks-best-practices/networking/custom-networking/#use-custom-networking-when) for network configuration.
 ## Add controller to cluster

 We recommend using the Helm chart to install the controller.
 The chart supports Fargate and facilitates updating the controller.